drostron/slamdata-docs/source/slamdown-reference.rst

 ~~~~~~~~~~~~~~~~~

 A set of radio buttons has only one button selected at a time.
 Radio buttons
-can be populated with static content or populated with a query.
-See the
+can be populated with static content or populated by a query.
-follow sections.

 5.3.1 Static Radio Buttons